freqlabs/nbd-init/README.md

 Shutdown and reboot have not yet been addressed for the "root on a userland client" use case and are humorously ungraceful at this time.

+The version of init in this repo has not been tested on FreeBSD 10.3, but the concept should not be any different.

+This method of implementing the hook is extremely uninvasive, but may have room for some improvement.
+The hook could be moved to the end of the first phase of a reroot, replacing the code for mounting a tmpfs and copying init over to it.
+These functions could then be performed by the `rc.reroot` script instead, allowing even greater flexibility to the system administrator and taking advantage of existing higher level tools to reduce the complexity of init.

 ## Possibilities